DataFire/Integrations/integrations/generated/figshare/README.md

   * page_size `integer`: The number of results included on a page.
 Used for pagination with page
   * limit `integer`: Number of results included on a page.
 Used for pagination with query
   * offset `integer`: Where to start the listing(the offset of the first result).
 Used for pagination with limit
-  * order `string` (values: published_date, modified_date, views, shares, downloads, cites): The field by which to order.
+  * order `string` (values: published_date, modified_date, views): The field by which to order.
 Default varies by endpoint/resource.
   * order_direction `string` (values: asc, desc)
   * institution `integer`: only return collections from this institution
   * published_since `string`: Filter by article publishing date.
 Will only return articles published after the date. date(ISO 8601) YYYY-MM-DD